 Convert Web Application into Mobile Application.
 Additional Reasons ‘Why”

 Let us take a more detailed look at the list of reasons that motivate business owners to transform their web app into mobile app.

 – Enhancement of functionality.
 Probably, one of the main reasons for converting an existing web application into a mobile app is the need to advance its functions.
-In particular, as we already noted above, if you have a need to organize access to smartphone/tablet hardware devices (camera, gyroscope, GPS, etc.), setup push notifications or SMS-sending, or integration with modules that implement complex calculations, you definitely need to build a mobile app.
+In particular, as we already noted above, if you have a need to set up push notifications, send SMS texts, or integrate it with modules that implement complex calculations, you definitely need to build a mobile app.

 – Improvement of existing capabilities.
 To date, developers are trying in every way to raise the level of UX in their applications.
 This can be done in many ways.
 In particular, you can make the user interface as responsive as possible, optimize the application design for the features of the OS on which the user device is based, ensure the offline operation and possibility to connect social media accounts, or implement user data storage functions (for example, bank card details) when converting a web app to mobile app.